Setting Lower Bounds on Truthfulness: A Presentation of Our Technique Via the Scheduling Problem

 After handling the case of universally truthful mechanisms we now turn to the weaker notion of truthfulness-in-expectation.
-We start by generalizing the weak monotonicity definition to the case of randomized mechanisms.
-Any randomized mechanism can be regarded as a mechanism that for every instance of a problem produces a probability distribution over possible alternatives.
+Any such mechanism can be regarded as a mechanism that for every instance of a problem produces a probability distribution over possible alternatives.
+In this subsection we consider risk neutral players with quasi-linear utility functions.

-\begin{definition} A randomized mechanism is a function from $n$-tuples of players' valuations to probability distributions over the set of alternatives $A$. \end{definition}

-The valuation function of each of the players in such mechanisms can therefore be viewed as assigning values to probability distributions over possible alternatives rather than only to the alternatives themselves.
+We start by generalizing the weak-monotonicity definition.
+We consider the expected value with respect to a distribution over the set of alternatives $A$:

 \begin{definition} Let $v$ be a valuation function.
-We define the \emph{extended valuation function} $V_{v}$ as follows.
-For every probability distribution $P$ over the set of alternatives $A$, $V_{v}(P)=\Sigma_{a\in A}\ Pr_ P[a]\times v(a)$. \end{definition}
+We define the extended valuation function $V_{v}$ as follows.
+For every probability distribution $P$ over the set of alternatives $A$